 Pricing of these mortgages is very similar to residential mortgages.

 The correct term for this is a furnished holiday let or an FHL (see the HMRC reference above for the full definition).
 The usage here is for short term letting to holiday makers typically a week or a fortnight.
+You will need to apply for a holiday let mortgage.
 As with BTL, the lender will make his own assessment of the achievable income from holiday letting and will always ask you to approach a recognised holiday letting agent, at application stage, for their written projection.
 As with a BTL application, your personal income is noted but the main criterion is the holiday letting income projection.

 Pricing has reduced in the last year or two as more lenders enter the market and now is very similar to BTL